utkonos/utkonos.github.io/sc_trojan_jwjf/README.md

 ### BeingDebugged Flag

 The next anti-debugging check is shown in the next figure.
 The address of the PEB is again read from `gs:[0x60]` at the top highlighted in yellow.
 Then the `BeingDebugged` boolean flag from the PEB structure is checked.
 If the flag is present, control flow takes you to an instance of the null pointer trap described above.
+To avoid this one, just use the `hide` command in [x64dbg](https://github.com/x64dbg/x64dbg) if you're using that particular debugger.

 ![BeingDebugged Flag Check](000020000_being_debugged_flag.png)